erwanM974/hibou_label/README.md

 <img src="./README_images/analysis_2.svg" alt="analysis ex2" width="800">

-Let us note that, if we change the goal to "WeakPass" in the options, the branch on the right is not explored in the analysis.
+Let us note that, if we change the goal to "WeakPass" in the options, the branch on the right is not explored in the analysis because the analysis stops once the goal verdict (or a verdict that is stronger) is reached.

 <img src="./README_images/analysis_2_with_weakpass_as_goal.svg" alt="analysis ex2 with weakpass as goal" width="600">